-Bankruptcy is a type of insolvency that helps you deal with debts you cannot afford to pay off within a reasonable time period.
-It is a legal process through which you can write off the debts you have been unable to pay, and may involve selling off certain assets (your belongings and property).
+Bankruptcy is the most known form of insolvency.
+Bankruptcy helps you deal with debts you cannot afford to pay off within a reasonable period.
+It is a legal process through which you can write off the debts you have been unable to pay and may involve selling off certain assets (your belongings and property).

-An average bankruptcy in the UK lasts 1 year but it can last longer or less, depending on your circumstances.
+An average bankruptcy in the UK lasts 1 year but it can last longer, depending on your circumstances.
 You may be required to make payments into your Bankruptcy for up to three years.

-You can only declare bankruptcy if you are living in England or Wales.
-Those residing in Scotland can apply for sequestration, which is the Scottish equivalent of bankruptcy.
+You can only declare Bankruptcy if you are living in England, Wales and Northern Ireland.
+Those residing in Scotland can apply for sequestration, which is the Scottish equivalent of Bankruptcy.

 Protection Against Legal Action